scenario-planning

 Thinking Triggers

-• "What are we implicitly assuming about the future in this plan?"
+• "What are we implicitly assuming about the future?"

-• "What's the world where this strategy fails completely — and how likely is it?"
+• "What's the world where this strategy fails completely — how likely?"

 • "What would we do differently if we knew we were in Scenario C?"

-• "What are the early signals that would tell us which future we're heading into?"
+• "What signals tell us which future we're heading into?"

-• "What's the cheapest move that protects us in the bad scenarios without sacrificing the good ones?"
+• "What's the cheapest move that protects us in bad scenarios without sacrificing good ones?"

 Example Applications